uswds/uswds/README.md

 The [Draft U.S. Web Design Standards](https://standards.usa.gov) include a library of open source UI components and a visual style guide for U.S. federal government websites.

-Previously, the website and documentation for the Draft U.S. Web Design Standards were also part of this repository. **To provide more clarity to people who want to work with the standards and people who want to work with the website itself, we have separated these into two separate repos.**
+Previously, the website and documentation for the Draft U.S. Web Design Standards were also part of this repository.
+To provide more clarity to both people who want to work with the standards and people who work with the documentation locally, we have separated these into two repositories.
+This repository is for the Standards themselves.

 18F maintains [another repository for the documentation and website](https://github.com/18F/web-design-standards-docs).
 To see the standards and documentation on the web, visit [https://standards.usa.gov](https://standards.usa.gov).